Share your code in Git using Xcode

 Create a local Git repo for your code to manage your project in version control.

-If your project is already in a local Git repo, you can skip ahead to Create a new VSTS repo.
+If your project is already in a local Git repo, you can skip ahead to Create a new Git repo in Azure Repos.

 Create a local Git repo when you create a new project.
 Choose Create Git repository on My Mac when creating a new project.